kitebuggy/rasp-cambridge/README.md

 - RASP model runs update through the day.
 The "today" curve (UK4) refreshes more than once; fetching after ~10 am UK gives the most trustworthy outlook for the afternoon.
-The max-age rule keeps rebuilding every couple of hours through the day, so the late-morning and afternoon reruns are picked up as a matter of course.
+Today and tomorrow are re-fetched on every surviving slot, so the late-morning and afternoon reruns are picked up as a matter of course.
+- Expect a burst of seven requests on the first run after 03:00 UTC each day, when everything held expires at once, then two per run for the rest of the day.
+That is the intended shape, not a fault.
 - The parser assumes the chart template is unchanged.
 If the RASP admins alter the chart colour, axis range, or size, the line-colour constant may need updating.
 The audit-trail PNGs in `/charts` make any drift